nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ## Hook Function Definition

 Hooks are similar to text records; however, they MUST make sure that the intented resolver and chainid are used for the hook.
-When using a Universal Resolver that supports the `get()` wrapper function, specified in [ENSIP: Get Wrapper Function](#), it can be used with the resolver address argument and chainId, to make sure the hook is always resolved from the correct resolver contract and on the correct chain.
+When using a Universal Resolver that supports the `get()` wrapper function, specified in [ENSIP: Wrapper Function for ENS Record Resolution](./ensip-TBD-9.md), it can be used with the resolver address argument and chainId, to make sure the hook is always resolved from the correct resolver contract and on the correct chain.

 The `hook` function is defined as: